Bezos' Blue Origin completes fifth crewed flight launch

 The International Space Station (ISS) has hosted several wealthy space tourists over the years.

-Analysts applauded Saturday's latest series of ambitious rocket-powered expeditions bankrolled by private investment capital and wealthy passengers rather than taxpayer dollars six decades after the dawn of the space age.
+Analysts applauded Saturday's launch, the latest in a series of ambitious rocket-powered expeditions, for being bankrolled by private investment capital and wealthy passengers rather than taxpayer dollars, six decades after the dawn of the space age.